 Instructions

-• WET INGREDIENTS: In a large bowl, add in ONE CUP of canned pumpkin (not pumpkin pie filling and not an entire can of pumpkin), white sugar, brown sugar, vegetable oil, the egg, and vanilla.
+• In a large bowl, add 1 cup canned pumpkin (not entire can), granulated sugar, brown sugar, vegetable oil, egg, and vanilla.
 Mix until completely smooth.
-If desired, add in the food dye.
-This will give you a darker more "pumpkin-looking" cookie.
-(The photos in the post have 3 drops of orange food coloring.)
+If desired, add in food dye—this will give you a darker, more “pumpkin-looking” cookie.
+(The photos have 3 drops of orange food coloring.)
 Mix until completely smooth.

-• DRY INGREDIENTS: Without stirring in between these additions, add in the cinnamon, pumpkin pie spice, baking powder, baking soda, salt, flour, ¾ cup miniature chocolate chips, and regular chocolate chips.
-Mix by hand or with an electric hand mixer until just combined.
+• Without stirring between these additions, add in cinnamon, pumpkin pie spice, baking powder, baking soda, salt, flour, 3/4 cup mini chocolate chips, and regular chocolate chips.
+Mix by hand or with an hand mixer until just combined.
 Do not overmix.
 The dough is wet, thick, and sticky!

-• CHILL DOUGH: Cover tightly and chill the dough for 30 minutes up to 10 hours.
-Chilling is not necessary but it makes the dough easier to work with and intensifies flavors.
+• Cover tightly and chill dough for 30 minutes up to 10 hours.
+Chilling is not necessary, but it makes dough easier to work with and intensifies flavors.

-• BAKE: When ready to bake, preheat the oven to 350 degrees F and line a large tray with parchment paper or a silicone liner.
-Use a 1-tablespoon measuring spoon to scoop out balls of dough.
-Each cookie should be about 1 tablespoon in size.
-Once dough is in the tablespoon measuring spoon, use a small spoon to scoop it out of that onto the lined sheet pan.
-Try to smooth or round the balls, but it's okay if they're a bit bumpy; the dough is messy to work with.
-Bake for 8-11 minutes and remove.
-Use the remaining 1/4 cup miniature chocolate chips to press a few more chocolate chips onto the tops of the cookies straight out of the oven.
+• Preheat oven to 350℉ and line a large sheet pan with parchment paper or a silicon baking mat.
+Use a 1-tablespoon measuring spoon to scoop out balls of dough onto the sheet pan.
+Try to smooth or round the balls, but it’s okay if they’re a bit bumpy; the dough is messy to work with.
+Bake for 8–11 minutes and remove.
+Use remaining 1/4 cup mini chocolate chips to press a few more chocolate chips on the tops of the cookies straight out of the oven.

-• ENJOY: Let cookies stand on the cookie sheet for 3-4 minutes before using a spatula to transfer the cookies from tray to cooling rack.
-Repeat the baking process with the rest of the dough, keeping dough in the fridge until it's scooped into cookies (colder dough = easier to work with!)
-For a fudgy pumpkin pie-type cookie, chill the cooked cookies in the fridge -- delish!
+• Let cookies stand on the sheet pan for 3–4 minutes before using a spatula to transfer cookies to a cooling rack.
+Repeat baking process with remaining dough, keeping dough in the fridge until it’s scooped into cookies (colder dough = easier to work with!)
+For a fudgy pumpkin pie-type cookie, chill cooked cookies in the fridge—delish!

 Video